eileenrmartin/eileenrmartin.github.io/index.md

 ## Contact

-Emails: eileenrmartin AT mines DOT edu (primary email at Colorado School of Mines), eileenrmartin AT vt DOT edu (for Virgsnia Tech)
+Emails: eileenrmartin AT mines DOT edu (primary email at Colorado School of Mines), eileenrmartin AT vt DOT edu (for Virginia Tech)

 Office at Mines: Green Center 253 and Chauvenet Hall 234